Sweet Minou Mystery

 “Hi mom,” April cooed back, and the rest of the crew welcomed Mrs. Sokol, who would be working the chocolate sales after having lunch with Mr. Sokol, like she did every day.
 She carried a brown bag in her hand and a savory aroma was emanating.

 “I’ll be back around one,” said Madaleine, as she sneaked around the counter and plucked a truffle from the case.
-And then she was gone.

 April and Tony left soon after, and she bid him goodbye as they reached the basement again and he turned to grab his things from the staff area and go home for the day while she went over to the melangeur to give the chocolate another test.
 Leo and Madaleine were sitting at the table with a spread of Vietnamese delicacies.
 Then April heard the great metal door swing shut again, and Tony was gone.